NATURE OF SURF WOMEN captures the essence of female surfers through images, words, and sound.

 “Before starting this project, I had my apprehension about the sea.
 When I arrived in Nosara, I felt I was coming face to face with my fears.
 Like many of the women in this book, I found that the ocean became both an embodiment of and a metaphor for my struggles.
 Over time, it guided me to a place of greater peace and acceptance.
 In creating these photos, I began to overcome my fear and to recognize that I can exceed my own expectations”.

 Holistic Surf Coach

 Holly Beck traveled the world as a surf pro for ten years before settling in Nicaragua and founding Surf With Amigas, a surf retreat program specifically designed for women.
 Now relocated in Southern California, Holly is adding another level to her career by pursuing a Master’s Degree in Clinical Psychology, whereby she intends to integrate her studies into a nuanced form of surf coaching: Holistic surf therapy.

 Martyn Stewart is a renowned audio-naturalist whose work has been broadcast on BBC television and radio.
-In a half-century career, Martyn visited over 55 countries and recorded 97,000 sounds: the dawn chorus, the dusk symphony, the rush of the tides, the whispers in the grass – the chirps, cheeps, buzzes, songs, calls, clicks that make up Nature’s glorious cacophony.
+In a half-century career, Martyn visited over 55 countries and recorded 97,000 sounds: the dawn chorus, the dusk symphony, the rush of the tides, the whispers in the grass – the chirps, cheeps, buzzes, songs, calls that make up Nature’s glorious cacophony.
 Today his work is available under The Listening Planet project.